doudar/SmartSpin2k/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 <!--
 Do you want to ask a question?
 Are you looking for support?
 Please don't post here.
 Instead please use the discussion page instead at https://github.com/doudar/SmartSpin2k/discussions

+Type your responses after the bolded description, steps to reproduce and behavior tags.
 -->
 ### Description